eregon/actions-setup-ruby/README.md

   <a href="https://github.com/actions/setup-ruby"><img alt="GitHub Actions status" src="https://github.com/actions/setup-ruby/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action sets up a ruby environment for use in actions by:
+This action sets up Ruby for use in actions by adding a version of Ruby already existing in the toolcache to the PATH.

-- optionally installing a version of ruby and adding to PATH.
-Note that this action only uses versions of Ruby already installed in the cache.
+This action currently only supports versions of Ruby in the toolcache.
+See [this list](https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu1804-README.md) for the available Ruby versions.
 The action will fail if no matching versions are found.

-- registering problem matchers for error output
+Because versions in the toolcache are updated over time, it is necessary to use a version range such as `2.6.x` and not exact versions.

+If you are looking for using exact versions (e.g., `2.6.5`) of Ruby, please take a look at other actions such as [use-ruby-action](https://github.com/eregon/use-ruby-action).
+Note that there are [plans](https://github.com/actions/setup-ruby/issues/44) to support installing prebuilt Rubies with this action in the future.

 # Usage